RazorSiM/vite-vue-starter/README.md

 - Eslint for linting errors in JS/Vue
 - Stylelint for Css
 - Prettier for code formatting and code styling
-- Lint Staged and Husky for linting
+- Lint Staged and Husky for pre-commit hooks.

+## How to run it

+First of all, install the dependencies:
+`npm install` or `yarn`
 Run `npm run dev` or `yarn dev` to start hacking.

+In your `./package.json` Script section there are some useful commands configured, so check it out.

 TODO: